wso2-attic/ballerina-integrator/README.md

    reporter.max.buffer.spans=1000
 ```

-- Run Jaeger docker image using the following command
+Run the Jaeger Docker image using the following command.

 ```bash
    $ docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 \
    -p16686:16686 -p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Navigate to `Simple-pass-through-messaging-ballerina-/guide` and run the `passthrough` using following command
+Navigate to `Simple-pass-through-messaging-ballerina-/guide` and run the `passthrough` using following command

 ```
    $ ballerina run passthrough/
 ```

-- Observe the tracing using Jaeger UI using following URL
+Observe the tracing using Jaeger UI using the following URL.

 ```
    http://localhost:16686
 ```

 ### Metrics

 Metrics and alerts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for 'passthrough'.
+Follow the steps below to set up Prometheus and view metrics for 'passthrough'.

-- You can add the following configurations for metrics.
-Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under `Observability` section.
+You can add the following configurations for metrics.
+Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described under the `Observability` section.

 ```ballerina
    [b7a.observability.metrics]